visual-framework/vf-core/components/vf-analytics-google/README.md

 vfGaIndicateLoaded(vfGaTrackOptions);
 ```

+In parallel, you need to load and initialize the Google Analytics script you use (analytics.js or gtag.js).
-`vfGaIndicateLoaded()` is the primary function and awaits and checks to see if Google Analytics client side JS has loaded.
+`vfGaIndicateLoaded()` is the primary function and awaits and checks to see if Google Analytics script has loaded.
 If it does, sets `<body data-vf-google-analytics-loaded='true'>`

 #### Options